Who Is the Typical Remote Worker in America’s Northeast Region? Insights into Demographics, Income, Education & More

 In the Northeast, a little more than 38% of the remote workers were predominantly Millennials.
 In particular, this generation made up nearly half (45%) of the teleworkers’ population in Buffalo, NY, followed closely by the New York metro at almost 42%.
 Conversely, New Haven, CT, had the lowest percentage of Millennials at a little over 30%, as well as the highest proportion of Boomers at almost 24%, surpassing the regional standpoint of around 19%.
 What’s more, the Northeast led with the highest percentage of remote workers belonging to the Boomer and Silent generations with around 19% and 1%, respectively.

 Within the region, Gen X represented almost 33% of remote workers and the Northeast showed little variation of this generation between its metros.
-To that end, the Bridgeport metro was topped with almost 37% of Gen X remote workers, while Springfield, MA reported about 31% (similar to the Harrisburg and Providence metros).
-Interestingly, Springfield also had the largest cohort of the Silent generation at approximately 3%.
+To that end, the Bridgeport metro was topped with almost 37% of Gen X remote workers, followed closely by Worcester, MA.
+Interestingly, Buffalo, NY had the largest cohort of the Silent generation at approximately 2%.
 The Northeast also surpassed the national level for Generation Z, who made up almost 9% of its total remote workforce.
-It’s worth noting here that New Haven, CT, stood out with just above 14% of remote workers belonging to Gen Z, whereas Springfield, MA, had a lower proportion at slightly more than 6%.
+It’s worth noting here that New Haven, CT, stood out with just above 14% of remote workers belonging to Gen Z, whereas Portland, ME had a lower proportion at almost 7%.

 Education Level of America’s Western Remote Workforce: Almost 80% Are Highly Educated in Bridgeport and Boston